 Now, that solution needs some work... but the Valgrind output gives good clues.

-Grading
+Testing and Grading

-Download the posted tar file, C02.tar from the course website and unpack it on a CentOS 7 system.
-You should receive the following files:
+Download the posted tar file, c02Files.tar from the course website and unpack it on a CentOS 7 system.
+You should receive the following files, organized in two subdirectories: